-Fruity and fluffy, this sweet cherry waffles recipe is a delicious twist on the classic breakfast food -- and a great way to use up a batch of ripe cherries!
+Fruity and fluffy, this cherry waffles recipe is a delicious twist on the classic breakfast food — and a great way to use up a batch of ripe cherries.
+A drizzle of maple syrup turns them into the kind of breakfast that makes you excited to get out of bed!

 Don't have cherries to make this delicious recipe right now?
 Don't worry!
 You can make these Classic Fluffy Buttermilk Waffles or these Extra Light and Fluffy Homemade Waffles recipes without fruit, or try this Blueberry Topping for Waffles for a different fruity flavor.
 They are just as yummy and easy to make.